sd2379/docs-oxd-prod/3.1.0/sources/index.md

 **What is oxd?**
 Under oxd we mean oxd-local and oxd-web. oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

-**What is oxd-local?**
+**What is oxd-server?**
-oxd-local is a standalon service with socket connection.
+oxd-server is a standalon service with socket connection.
 By default it's restricted to localhost only (by `localhost_only: true` configuration in `oxd-conf.json`).
 It's possible to turn off this restriction if set `localhost_only: false` in `oxd-conf.json`

-**What is oxd-web?**
+**What is oxd-https-extension?**
-oxd-web is a standalone RESTful Jetty based server which accepts HTTP calls and redirects them to `oxd-local`.
-In order to use `oxd-web` `oxd-local` server must be installed.
+oxd-https-extension is a standalone RESTful Jetty based server which accepts HTTP calls and redirects them to `oxd-server`.
+In order to use `oxd-https-extension` oxd server must be installed.

-**Where do I deploy oxd-local?**
+**Where do I deploy oxd-server?**
-oxd-local is deployed on the same server as the web application(s) you want to protect.
+oxd-server is deployed on the same server as the web application(s) you want to protect.

 **Why should I use oxd?**
 oxd offers a few key improvements over the traditional model of embedding OAuth 2.0 code in your applications: